mrmdlab/Segmenthor/Tutorial.md

 - Make sure you have good internet connection. if you still get Internet Fail error, wait for 10 seconds and try again.
 - Disable Chinese input method, if any, before using this software
 - Don't press Enter too often in order to avoid potential bugs
+- it's normal to get unresponding for a few seconds because computing the image embedding takes up a lot of CPU resource.
+It's more likely to get unresponding if you are running Large model or Huge model

 ### ZOOMPAN
 - left mouse button to pan